ChristianBasiga/DatastructuresAndAlgorithmsLanguage/DevDocs/classDesign.md

 Adding to stream transform parsing from visual node to executable node, then attaching callback to visual node on executable.

+There will be a class that holds all data.

+There will be a bloc for every screen, that accesses subsets of model's data that only they need.

+Views will go to bloc, bloc will transform for use in data, and transform back for use in view

 # View

 https://pub.dartlang.org/packages/flutter_reorderable_list